sarahmdgal/business_info/README.md

 Also the same sample database has been connected to Python 3.7 screens.
 The primary file, BusinessCustomerInformationScreenMySQLPython37.py is the screen to run.
 BusinessCustomer.py is the class file, and db_businesscustomer.py is the connecting file to the MySQL database.

 NOTE:  Everything was tested using wampserver64, with localhost.

+HOW TO CREATE DATABASE:  the file business_info_db_creation.sql can be immediately imported in phpmyadmin as written.
+To import only into a MySQL instance, copy and paste from the line "CREATE DATABASE IF NOT EXISTS...." all the way to the end.
+The user name in all PHP and Python files is 'staffmember' and the password is 'Customer1'.
+Please set up accordingly.